 Established in 1795 in Shropshire, England, Coalport porcelain has a long and storied history of quality craftsmanship dating to the late 18th century.
 The manufactory produced both ornamental and table wares, beautifully decorated, in a very high standard to meet the demand of discerning patrons.

-Late in the 19th century the Coalport manufacturers added yet another specialization to their repertoire of hand decorated porcelains.… Read More
+Late in the 19th century the Coalport manufacturers added yet another specialization to their repertoire of hand decorated porcelains.
+A technique called “Jeweling”, whereby small beads of colored enamel were applied most often to a gold ground, possibly first developed and introduced by Worcester porcelain manufacturer in the mid 1860’s.… Read More

 Are you a yacht enthusiast, braving the ocean waves to spend time sailing or racing?
 Or perhaps you follow America’s Cup, the prestigious yacht race named after the schooner America, the first winner of the race in 1851.
 Yachts and yacht clubs have undeniably shaped seaside culture, and silver trophies such as the ones pictured here represent the best of the best in yachting history.